Department in the News

 Lauren Alexander Isabella Bortolussi Taylor Bowden Dusti Bridges Alexandria Briere Amber Lynn Cabading Ruth Flores Carrillo Sarah Anne Davis Natalie Dorman Leslie Blythe Doyle Wyatt Ellison Joshua Miguel Flores-Manges Katelyn Frederick Ashlee Guzman Oceanna Lyn Hart-Pontejos Kari Helgeson Shanna High Kyleigh Hoelscher Olivia Hornik Brianna Kight Emily Koehn Victoria Lanas Lora LaPree Simone Longe Elizabeth Miller Courtney Otte-Petrill Donnell Pomeroy Aireka Rinehart Chloe Scarborough Mary Lucyia Schmidt Mary Schooler Margaret Sensiba Anna Shupp Jenna Lea Stephenson Emily Tanner Alyssa Wagner Shelly White

-Here’s a link to a great article in Archaeology magazine describing the Muskogee Creek of Florida, who are seeking “federal acknowledgement,” or the right to officially call themselves a tribe.
+Archaeology magazine published a great article describing the Muskogee Creek of Florida, who are seeking “federal acknowledgement,” or the right to officially call themselves a tribe.
 Dr. Reilly has worked with the Muskogee Creek for many years, he and our students have participated in their “busks," and several graduate students have done ethnohistorical theses on aspects of their culture.
 There’s a photo of Dr. Reilly on page 4 cooking up yaupon holly leaves, which makes the basis of the “black drink” used in rituals.

 Dr. Steve Black has agreed to participate it Texas State University Crowdfunding and is currently working with the University to raise money to continue his research for the Ancient Southwest Texas project.
-You can find more information on how to contribute to this project here.
+You can find more information on how to contribute to this project on their donation page.

 Dr. Agwuele has won two fellowships: the Carnegie African Diaspora Fellowship (summer 2016) and a Fulbright Fellowship (fall 2016, spring 2017).
 In addition, Dr. Agwuele will be traveling to Nigeria this summer for his Research Enhancement Program (REP) grant.